jordanoboyle/DeliberatePracticeMD/General-Problems/intermediate.md

 # 6 Start with an array of hashes and create a new array with only the hashes with names shorter than 6 letters (from the :name key).
 For example, [{name: "chair", price: 100}, {name: "pencil", price: 1}, {name: "book", price: 4}] becomes [{name: "chair", price: 100}, {name: "book", price: 4}].

 # 7 Start with an array of numbers and create a new array with only the numbers less than 10.
-For example, [8, 23, 0, 44, 1980, 3] becomes [8, 0, 3].
+For example, [8, 23, 0, 44, 1980, 3, 10, 9] becomes [8, 0, 3, 9].

 # 8 Start with an array of strings and create a new array with only the strings that don't start with the letter "b".
 For example, ["big", "little", "good", "bad"] becomes ["little", "good"].

 # 9 Start with an array of hashes and create a new array with only the hashes with prices less than 10 (from the :price key).
-For example, [{name: "chair", price: 100}, {name: "pencil", price: 1}, {name: "book", price: 4}] becomes [{name: "pencil", price: 1}, {name: "book", price: 4}].
+For example, [{name: "chair", price: 100}, {name: "bird feeder", price: 9},{name: "rubber duck", price: 10}, {name: "pencil", price: 1}, {name: "book", price: 4}]  becomes [{name: "bird feeder", price: 9}, {name: "pencil", price: 1}, {name: "book", price: 4}].

 # 10 Start with an array of numbers and create a new array with only the odd numbers.
 For example, [2, 4, 5, 1, 8, 9, 7] becomes [5, 1, 9, 7].